discordjs/guide/guide/popular-topics/intents.md

 All gateway intents, and the events belonging to each, are listed on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#list-of-intents).

-To see their discord.js-specific names, see them listed on the [Discord API Types](https://discord-api-types.dev/api/discord-api-types-v10/enum/GatewayIntentBits).
+The library equivalent of which are listed on the [Discord API Types](https://discord-api-types.dev/api/discord-api-types-v10/enum/GatewayIntentBits).

 - If you need your bot to receive messages (`MESSAGE_CREATE` - `"messageCreate"` in discord.js), you need the `Guilds` and `GuildMessages` intent, plus the `MessageContent` privileged intent to receive the `content`, `attachments`, `embeds` and `components` fields of the message.
 - If you want your bot to post welcome messages for new members (`GUILD_MEMBER_ADD` - `"guildMemberAdd"` in discord.js), you need the `GuildMembers` privileged intent, and so on.